handsontable/handsontable/docs/content/guides/cell-types/handsontable-cell-type.md

 # Handsontable cell type

+Use the Handsontable cell type to collect user input with an interactive spreadsheet editor in a popup.

 [[toc]]

-## Overview

-This page describes how to use Handsontable as a cell editor in Handsontable.

 ## Usage